DeMicroChip/xclm/README.md

 ## xclm replacement
-This is a replacement of the Microchip license server for the XC8 compiler.
+This is a replacement of the Microchip license server (xclm) for the XC8/XC16 and ??? compiler.

 ## Why?
 Learing of some license and anti cracking mechanism.
 But main reason is [Microchip forum](http://www.microchip.com/forums/FindPost/707298)

 ## Compile
-Use a modern C++11 compiler.
+Needs cmake and a modern C++11 compiler.
 Used editor was QtCreator.
 Simply import this project and start learning.

 ## Usage
-[XCLM replacement and patcher (c)2015]

-Copy this file into your XC compiler bin directory.
-Make a backup of the original xclm file before replacing with this version.

---help             this screen
---hashtest         test internal SHA0 implementation --patch            patch XC compiler
---selfhashing      calculate digest about this file and print --hashing <file>   calculate digest about given file and print
+Run xclm --help for command line options.
+This version works with XC8 1.35.
+Later version can be patch by running --tryrun and --patchunknown .
+This is known to work on version 1.36 of xc8 compiler.

 ## License
 Free and for educational purposes only.